Adapting Security Warnings to Counter Online Disinformation: Background and Related Work

-\paragraph{Limitations} It can be difficult to cause users to perceive realistic risk in a laboratory, requiring the use of deception and clever experimental design~\cite{schechter2007emperor,sotirakopoulos2011challenges}.
-It is also important that laboratory studies address the challenge that participants may be more likely to disregard warnings that hinder task completion because they want to complete the task and please the researchers~\cite{sunshine2009crying,sotirakopoulos2011challenges}.
-More recently, researchers have overcome these limitations by employing field studies, which measure users' reactions to warnings at scale in realistic environments~\cite{akhawe2013alice,almuhimedi2014your,felt2014experimenting,felt2015improving,weinberger2016week,reeder2018experience}.
+\paragraph{Limitations} It can be difficult to cause users to perceive realistic risk in a laboratory, requiring the use of deception and thoughtful experimental design~\cite{schechter2007emperor,sotirakopoulos2011challenges}.
+Laboratory studies must also address the challenge that participants may be more likely to disregard warnings that hinder task completion~\cite{sunshine2009crying,sotirakopoulos2011challenges}.
+Later research overcame these limitations using field studies, which measure users' reactions to warnings at scale in realistic environments~\cite{akhawe2013alice,almuhimedi2014your,felt2014experimenting,felt2015improving,weinberger2016week,reeder2018experience}.

-This body of work has definitively established that interrupting a user's workflow with a warning is more effective at preventing risky behaviors than passively showing the warning.
+This body of work has definitively established that actively interrupting a user's workflow with a warning is more effective at preventing risky behaviors than passively showing the warning.
 Wu et al. compared popup warnings to toolbar icons and found that the popups caused users to behave with significantly more caution~\cite{wu2006security}; Egelman et al. observed that 79\% of participants chose not to click through interstitial warnings compared to 13\% for contextual warnings~\cite{egelman2008youve}.
 As a result, interstitials and other forms of active security warnings have become standard in all major browsers~\cite{reeder2018experience}.

 Several studies compared multiple warning designs and found that clear messages and use of visual cues can improve comprehension and adherence~\cite{sunshine2009crying,harbach2013sorry,felt2014experimenting,felt2015improving}.
-Personalizing messages based on users' psychological factors has not shown a significant effect on adherence, however~\cite{malkin2017personalized}.
+Personalizing messages based on user-specific psychological factors has not, however, shown a significant effect on adherence~\cite{malkin2017personalized}.

+\paragraph{Limits of Analogizing to Disinformation Warnings} The goals of security and disinformation warnings are not identical, so to study disinformation warnings, we must adapt---not simply reuse---the findings and methods from security warning research.
+Security warnings protect users from harms that are typically individualized, irreversible, and otherwise difficult for users to avoid themselves.
+The risks of disinformation, by contrast, are usually more collective and diffuse (see Section~\ref{subsec:effectsofdisinfo}) and reversible (e.g., by receiving accurate information).
+Moreover, a user who encounters disinformation may be readily capable of protecting themselves from the risk (e.g., if they are media literate).
+As noted earlier, disinformation warnings also have speech implications that are distinct from security warnings.
+The differences between the security and disinformation problem domains motivate us to emphasize designs that inform users throughout our work.